arda-cyber/used-car-price-prediction/README.md

 ---

-*Prepared as a portfolio project — Arda, Université de Strasbourg*
+*Prepared as a Machine Learning Project from a self_learned amateur student*